tugbasanver/car-evaluation/README.md

 As almost all variables are categorical, it is crucial to encode all variables to numerical values to conduct a proper classification modelling.
 OneHotEncoder function in Python is used to encode predictor variable into binary vector variables and LabelEncoder in Python is used to encode target variable into numerical labels.
 For a multiclass classification problem, it is significant to figure out the distribution of the target variable among the different classes.
 If the classification categories are not approximately equally represented in a dataset it means it may cause an imbalanced classification which is that there are too few examples of the minority class for a model to effectively learn the decision boundary.
 One way to solve this problem is to oversample the examples in the minority class.
 Among several oversampling techniques, SMOTE approach works effectively by drawing a line between the examples in the feature space and drawing a new sample at a point along that line.is chosen to rebalance the training data[5].
 When the distribution of the target variable of this given dataset is analysed, it is undoubtedly clear to figure out it is imbalanced as seen in the Figure 1.
 The percentage of the labels in the target variable is ‘unacceptable’ with 68.7%, ‘acceptable’ with 23.5%, ‘good’ with 4.0% and ‘very good’ with 3.8, respectively.

-    Fig 1.
-The distribution of the labels of target variable
 3. Neural Network Models

 a)	Multilayer Perceptron(MLP)